Deploy vCluster on EKS

 StorageClass by default, but gp3

-is recommended for better performance and cost efficiency.
+is required.
 Create a new StorageClass:

 cat <<EOF | kubectl apply -f -